-It is important to recognise that the Fund will pay entitlements for the next 60 years or so and that the Authority takes a long term view in setting the investment strategy.
+Because the Fund will pay entitlements for the next 50 years, the Authority takes a long term view in setting the investment strategy.
 Investment performance is measured over rolling ten year periods.
-Although returns have been below expectations in the ten years since inception, they were within the risk parameters set.
+Although market returns have been below expectations in the ten years since inception, they were within the expected range.

 The Authority reviews its investment strategy regularly and believes the current strategy and risk profile are appropriate to achieve the Investment Objective over the Fund's long term horizon.
-In particular, forward projections suggest that equities will earn a significant premium over Government Stock in the next ten years, in contrast to the past ten years when they earned less.
+In particular, forward projections suggest that equities will earn a significant premium over New Zealand Government Stock in the next ten years, in contrast to the past ten years when they earned less.